Pooomr/dec-Capstone-Project/README.md

 | SERVING | Final tables ready for serving in Preset Dashboards.
 New jobs will be appended to the main table 'fact_jobs', if a job already exists the current record will be updated with the incoming data.
 Historical data will be used for trends analysis |

 ### Storage
-Data is stored in Snowflake.
-Access to Snowflake is done via the DBT User profile
+Data is stored and transformed in Snowflake.
+Access to Snowflake is via the user 'DBT'.
+Password is stored in a Git Hub Repository secret and a configured variable in Airflow.